 Allen King Spencer of Enid, OK, passed away on Monday, September 30, 2019, in Wellington, KS.
 Services will be at Ladusau-Evans Funeral Home in Enid, OK, on 2:00 pm Thursday, October 3, 2019 with Rev. Scott Spencer officiating.
 Burial will be before the service at the Memorial Park Cemetery.
 The family will receive friends Wednesday from 6:00 to 7:00 pm at the funeral home.

-To send flowers in memory of Allen K. Spencer (Spencer), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Allen K. Spencer (Spencer), please visit our Heartfelt Sympathies Store.

 He was born March 25, 1943, to LeRoy and Jennie Thompson Spencer in Enid, OK.
 He graduated from Hunter High School in 1961 and married his childhood sweetheart, Frances Bonnett Spencer in 1963.
 After briefly attending Oklahoma State University in Stillwater, he graduated from Spartan School of Aeronautics in Tulsa and worked for 41 years as an aircraft mechanic at Vance AFB in Enid.
 Allen was a avid gardener for many years and was a member of Garfield County Master Gardeners.
 He was also a member of Enid Beautiful, Inc (Friends of Government Springs Park) and the Men’s Extension Garden Club.
 For many years was a volunteer leader in the 4-H program and served as superintendent of the horticulture department at the Garfield County Fair.
 He was a member of First United Methodist Church of Enid.
 Allen was a huge fan of all things OSU and also spent countless hours supporting his nieces and nephews and other young people in the community.
 He spent many summers watching games at the David Allen Ballpark.